 Surgeries that allow you to get discharged the same day have their benefits:

-• No need to get admitted to a hospital (unless there are complications)
+• No need for hospital admission (unless there are complications)

 • Much lower overall costs compared to surgery with a hospital stay